janishutz/MusicPlayer/README.md

 # Deprecated
-This app will most likely not see any further development and will be deprecated.
-You can find a new version of it in the future in my other repo, myevent, where it can be fully integrated with that system or used standalone.
+This app will not see any more development.
+It has been fully deprecated on March 2nd 2023.
+A replacement for it is in development [here](https://github.com/simplePCBuilding/MusicPlayerV2).

 # MusicPlayer
 Yet another Music Player but with one twist.
 It displays the Playlist beautifully on a second display.